Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we assess the performance of our ROPE algorithm by conducting experiments under various settings.
-We construct all confidence intervals with a nominal coverage of $95\%$.
-Throughout the majority of experiments, we compare our method with the online bootstrap method with the linear stochastic approximation proposed in \cite{ramprasad2022online}, which we refer to as LSA.
-The hyperparameters for LSA are selected based on the settings described in Sections 5.1 and 5.2 of \cite{ramprasad2022online}.
+In this section, we assess the performance of our ROPE algorithm in numerical experiments.
+We construct all confidence intervals with a nominal coverage of $95\%$, and compare our method with the online bootstrap method with the linear stochastic approximation proposed in \cite{ramprasad2022online}, which we refer to as LSA.